TILOS-AI-Institute/MacroPlacement/CodeElements/FormatTranslators/README.md

 # LEF/DEF and Bookshelf (OpenDB, RosettaStone) translators

-Convert netlists in other formats (e.g. LEF/DEF or Bookshelf) to netlist in protocol buffer (Protobu) format.
+Convert netlists in other formats (e.g. LEF/DEF or Bookshelf) to netlist in protocol buffer (Protobuf) format.
 Also, convert Protobuf format to LEF/DEF.

 We initially implemented three different types of conversions based on [OpenDB](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/src/odb).